 Just a simple fridge.
-But I’m in Cuba and nothing is simple here.
+But I’m in Cuba, and nothing is simple here.

 How do you buy a fridge in Cuba?

 Fist you go to the store.
 Seems the obvious thing to do no?
-Then you get a hart attack when you see the prices.
+Then you get a heart attack when you see the prices.
 Here is a picture of the ‘soon to be mine’ fridge in the store.
 793,95 CUC!!!
 That’s 800 US dollars! (and it is one of the cheaper ones).

-I’m not willing to spent 800 on a fridge and explain my need to a good friend.
+I’m not willing to spend 800 on a fridge and explain my need to a good friend.
 She takes me to the store and asks me which one I want.
 I point at my soon to be mine fridge.
 ‘400?’
 She asks.
 That seems a good price, so I nod.

-3 Weeks later she arrives with a bici-taxi with my fridge on it and I pay 400 to my friend.
+3 Weeks later she arrives with a bici-taxi with my fridge on it, and I pay 400 to my friend.

 Here’s proof 😀

-If I need an IPhone, Invicta watch, Tablet, TV or anything else, she has another Canadian, a German, a Swede and as of last week even an Italian and is happy to provide.
+If I need an iPhone, Invicta watch, Tablet, TV or anything else, she has another Canadian, a German, a Swede and as of last week even an Italian and is happy to provide.
 She can’t wait until the Yanks arrive to bring the good stuff.